AliahG97/Food-App/README.md

 ## Description
 Humans need to eat, but deciding what to cook every day, missing ingredients, and/or having a long day can make the thought of preparing dinner overwhelming.
 YumYard is a recipe search assistant website designed to give people ideas of what to cook at the push of a button.
-It's perfect for Working professionals, students, homemakers, chefs, and even kids!
+It's perfect for working professionals, students, homemakers, chefs, and even kids!
 Using HTML, CSS, Javascript code, and 2 server-side APIs, the recipes can be generated randomly or based on the user's specific ingredients.
 If the user is missing a few key ingredients, there's also a handy button that locates the nearest grocery store based on the user's current location.
 Any previously searched/visited recipe links are saved to the home page, so when the user returns to YumYard, all of those links can be easily revisited without searching again.

 ## Table of contents
 - [Installation](#installation)